 Local host and port - This is the listening IP address and port for the SFTP service on your JSCAPE MFT Gateway instance.

 Remote host - The IP address and port number of your target SFTP server.
 This will be used by JSCAPE MFT Gateway to establish a reverse proxy connection.

 As soon as you're done, click the Add/Start button to add and start the service.
 If everything goes well, you should be back at your main screen, where you'll see your newly created SFTP reverse proxy service.

 People who have tried setting up an SFTP reverse proxy on JSCAPE MFT Gateway often ask the question: How do we configure our reverse proxy to support public key authentication?
 SFTP public key authentication provides 2-factor authentication by allowing users to login using something they know (their password) and something they have (their SFTP private key).

 The answer is this: you don't have to configure anything.
 As long as you already enabled public key authentication on your SFTP server, your users can simply power up their SFTP client, attach their private key, and connect to JSCAPE MFT Gateway.

 Want to follow the steps we showed you earlier?
-Download a free evaluation of JSCAPE MFT Gateway by clicking the download button below.
+Download a free evaluation of JSCAPE MFT Gateway secure file transfer software by clicking the download button below.